taiwuchen/SENG438-Assignment-1/seng438-a1-Group-18.md

 The first lab focuses on understanding and practicing different software testing methods through an ATM simulation system.
 It introduces testing under three categories: exploratory, manual scripted, and regression testing.
 Using these methods, the lab highlights different ways to identify software defects.
 Additionally, it provides instructions on how to use a bug tracking system and properly track and document findings.

 Prior to the lab, there was rudimentary knowledge of software testing.
 Testers typically interact freely with the software and note down any defects.
 However, the concept of a structured and detailed documentation process was new.
-This lab introduced real-world examples of software testing, showcasing multiple methods used in the industry.
+This lab introduced real world examples of software testing, showcasing multiple methods used in the industry.

 # High-level description of the exploratory testing plan